tasmota/docs/installation/Initial-Configuration.md

 ```console
 Backlog mqtthost <yourhost>; mqttuser <user>; mqttpassword <password>; topic <unique_topic>; otaurl http://thehackbox.org/tasmota/release/tasmota.bin
 ```
+> [!TIP]
->*Keep your personal configuration in a text file and simply copy and paste the backlog commands to a newly flashed device.*
+>Keep your personal configuration in a text file and simply copy and paste the backlog commands to a newly flashed device.

 Commands and Backlog are powerful and in time you can learn to configure almost everything (NTP servers, longitude and latitude, custom device options, etc) with a few copy and paste moves.

 Your device is connected to your network and to the MQTT broker.
-One last thing to do is configure your device using [Templates](Templates) in **Configuration - Configure Template** or [Modules](Supported-Devices) in **Configuration - Configure Module**.
+One last thing to do is configure your device using [Templates](Templates) in **Configuration - Configure Template** or [Modules](Modules) in **Configuration - Configure Module**.